DevofBugs/DevofBugs/README.md

 ### Hi there 👋
-I'm a Stephen or Glitch, a CS nerd who's interested in creation of hardware as well.
+I'm a Madeleine or Glitch, a CS nerd who's interested in creation of hardware as well.
 I am a furry to

 Well..